anton-mel/WeensyOS/README.md

 # Source Code

 This project comprises two branches: one for `rust-safe` (semisafe) code, serving as an example of a potentially correct OS implementation in Rust that aims to minimize the use of unsafe code, and another for `unsafe` code closely following C conventions, essential for its similarity to the WeensyOS pset.
-Please switch between them for further details.

 # Source Inspirations & How to contribute